 Also consider the fact that India’s coal consumption has doubled over the past decade, contributing to phenomenally high levels of air and land pollution – the average CO2 emissions produced by India’s coal power plants are 14 percent higher than the average in China, and only roughly half of the toxic fly ash refuse produced by these plants is reused domestically – and it is easy to see why Indian industries and businesses are eager to explore renewable energy sources.
 India is also a major oil consumer, with roughly 40 percent of the country’s 100 million tonnes-annual oil usage attributed to the industrial sector alone.

 Enter solar energy: the sunshine sector that promises to significantly bring down energy costs, while also reducing the strain placed by commercial activities on the environment.
 To encourage commercial businesses to adopt solar and renewable energy, the Government of India is also offering attractive tax rebates, which further bring down the burden of costs for Indian companies.
 In view of all these strategic benefits of solar panels to businesses, let us take a look at industries that stand to gain the most from the switch to solar power.

 Manufacturing processes are tremendously energy intensive, and in the absence of corrective measures to mitigate these costs, the burden of costs is often passed down to the end-consumers.
-Here, solar energy presents an excellent opportunity to offset some of these costs and ensure more profitable operations.
+Here, solar energy and the benefits of solar panels present an excellent opportunity to offset some of these costs and ensure more profitable operations.
 Typical manufacturing facilities are housed in buildings with large roofs, which offer ample space for rooftop solar photovoltaic systems.
 Opting for solar power will ensure more profitable operations, aided in large part by tax incentives and subsidies.